lgrealish/pands-project/README.md

 To create the histograms firstly I defined 4 seperate functions, 1 for each of the variables (SepalLengthCm.
 SepalWidthCm, PetalLengthCm, PetalWidthCm).
 These were then grouped in a function called *histograms()*.

+The variables *iris_s*, *iris_vers* and *iris_virg* are used to subset original dataframes for Iris setosa, Iris versicolor and Iris virginica, respectively.
+They are outside the histogram functions to allow for multiple use, if necessary. [cmdlinetips](https://cmdlinetips.com/2019/02/how-to-make-histogram-in-python-with-pandas-and-seaborn/)

+Various other parameters were included in order to make the plots more aesthetically pleasing.
+These include size definition of the title, labels text as well the colour choice. [stackoverflow](https://stackoverflow.com/questions/332289/how-do-you-change-the-size-of-figures-drawn-with-matplotlib) [medium](https://medium.com/swlh/how-to-create-a-seaborn-palette-that-highlights-maximum-value-f614aecd706b)

 <img src = "https://github.com/lgrealish/pands-project/blob/main/Sepal-length.png" alt = "Sepal length" width = "450" height = "450"><img src = "https://github.com/lgrealish/pands-project/blob/main/Sepal-width.png" alt = "Sepal length" width = "450" height = "450">